-This series is famous because it is a visual representation of the evolution towards simplicity.
+This series is famous because it is a visual representation of the evolution toward simplicity.
 The concept is not only applicable to art.
-The bull’s progression can also serve as an analogy for the design of business organizations and processes.
+The bull’s progression can also serve as an analogy for designing business organizations and processes.
 Through continuous redesign, your organization has the potential to progress into a simpler, more streamlined configuration.

 How Picasso’s Progression Can Mirror your Process Design

 One definition of simple, according to the Merriam-Webster dictionary, is as follows:

 Simple: constituting a basic element: fundamental

 The processes which make up the organization should only include tasks that contribute to the company’s ultimate goals of quality, well-being, and profit.
 Likewise, those same processes should also remove any tasks which are redundant, wasteful, or simply not “fundamental.”